AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ## `Get User from a Tenant`

-Get a User from Tenant.
+Get a User from tenant.

 ### Request